MRKISS Library

 10.2.
 Check Out The Examples

-Change into the examples/
+Change into the directory called "MRKISS/examples/" inside

 cd MRKISS/examples

-used to build all the examples.
-This makefile
+The MRKISS/examples/ directory contains a makefile used to build all the examples.
+At the top

-each makefile you will find something like this:
+of the makefile you will find something like this:

-AR := ar FC := nvfortran FFLAGS := -O3 -Wall -W -Xlinker -z -Xlinker execstack FSHFLG = -o $(MRFFL_SHARED_LIB_FILE) -shared $(MRFFL_OBJ_FILES)
+AR := ar FC := nvfortran FFLAGS := -O3 -Wall -W -Xlinker -z -Xlinker execstack FSHFLG = -o $(MRKISS_SHARED_LIB_FILE) -shared $(MRKISS_OBJ_FILES)

-variable if you plan on building a shared library.
+The only tricky one is the FSHFLG variable.
+Luckily you only need the FSHFLG variable if you plan on building a shared library.
 The shared library is

 completely unnecessary for making full use of the modules, so you you can safely ignore that one unless you really, really want to use a shared library. ;)